getItemFromBlock/Create-Tweaked-Controllers/README.md

 - Mouse cursor movements
 - Official gamepads such as Xbox controllers or Playstation DualShock are supported
 - Knockoff/alternate gamepads (like a Logitech controller) should work
-- Joysticks/hotas/racing wheels and other devices are supported, unless they requires some funky drivers in which case I can't do anything for you
+- Joysticks/hotas/racing wheels and other devices should be supported, but I have been proven wrong multiple times already, so if it does not you can still try a gamepad/xbox controller emulator.
 - WiiMotes are (sadly) not supported

 ## Remarks

 Due to a Create limitation, if a network is updated too many times it will break.
 This can happen if you connect an axis output to an Adjustable Chain Gearshift, for example.
-I might do something for this in the future.
+This behavior has been disabled since version 1.2.3 of the mod.

 The joystick axis are directly read from GLFW.
 With most if not all gamepads, the +X axis points to the right, and the +Y axis points down.

-IF YOU USE A NINTENDO CONTROLLER, YOU MIGHT WANNA TAKE A LOOK [AT THIS](https://github.com/getItemFromBlock/Create-Tweaked-Controllers/issues/1).
+IF YOU USE A NINTENDO CONTROLLER, YOU MIGHT WANT TO TAKE A LOOK AT THIS: [https://github.com/getItemFromBlock/Create-Tweaked-Controllers/issues/1](https://github.com/getItemFromBlock/Create-Tweaked-Controllers/issues/1).